 Services not listed in the preceding chart are covered at 80% after the deductible is met.
-For non-network care which is not approved in advance by HealthSmart Care Management Solutions, you pay the deductible, 20% coinsurance, and the difference between what your provider charges and what PEIA PPB Plan C pays.
+For out-of-state (beyond the bordering counties) or non-network care which is not approved in advance by HealthSmart Care Management, you pay the deductible, 20% coinsurance, and the difference between what your provider charges and what PEIA PPB Plan C pays.
 You pay the deductible, coinsurance, and any charges for services not covered by the plan directly to your health care provider.